syncfusion-content/uwp-docs/uwp/SfPivotGauge/Relational/Getting-Started.md

 * Syncfusion.Olap.UWP
 * Syncfusion.PivotAnalysis.UWP

-You can find these libraries under following location.
+You can find these libraries under the following location:

 {Installed Drive}:\Program Files (x86)\Syncfusion\Essential Studio\\&lt;Version&gt;\Assemblies for Universal Windows\10.0

 Or else, the SfPivotGauge control can be added to the project by choosing SDK reference as follows:

-Right click on **References** and select Add Reference > Universal Windows > Extensions > Syncfusion Controls for UWP XAML.
+Right-click the **References** and select Add Reference > Universal Windows > Extensions > Syncfusion Controls for UWP XAML.

-Now add the following namespace in MainPage.xaml file.
+Now, add the following namespace in the MainPage.xaml file.

+{% tabs %}

 {% highlight xaml %}